 Introduction to Elizabethton, Tennessee

 Elizabethton, Tennessee, in Carter county, is 8 miles E of Johnson City, Tennessee and 109 miles NW of Charlotte, North Carolina.
-Part of the surrounding Johnson City-Kingsport-Bristol metro area, Elizabethton is home to some 13,372 residents.
+It is part of the surrounding Johnson City-Kingsport-Bristol metro area.

 Elizabethton and nearby Attractions